Natural family planning: Contraception

 Some proponents of NFP differentiate it from other forms of birth control by labeling them artificial birth control.
 Other NFP literature holds that natural family planning is distinct from contraception.
 Proponents justify this classification system by saying that NFP has unique characteristics not shared by any other method of birth regulation except for abstinence.
-NFP is open to life, it alters neither the fertility of the woman nor the fecundity of a particular sex act.
-That NFP can be used to both avoid or achieve pregnancy.
+NFP is open to life, it alters neither the fertility of the woman nor the fecundity of a particular sex act; NFP can be used to both avoid or achieve pregnancy.

 The Catholic Church has often said that it considers the use of contraception not to conform with God's will for Catholic marriage, in that it interrupts the procreative aspect of the sexual union, making it unnatural and counter to what God has outlined for married couples.
 Pope John Paul II said in Love and Responsibility that an integral aspect of the love between husband and wife is the openness to the real potential of becoming a parent, or becoming a parent of another, whenever the spouses give of themselves in the sexual embrace.
 Edward Sri makes an additional commentary on Love and Responsibility in Men, Women, and the Mystery of Love, claiming the openness to life within marriage bolsters an emotional intimacy to supplement physical intimacy.

-These claims about how contraception can negatively impact fidelity within marriage are supported by a 2021 study in of more than 2,000 married women, some of whom practised NFP within their marriage and some who practised contraception.
+Claims about how contraception can negatively impact fidelity within marriage are supported by a 2021 study of more than 2,000 married women, some of whom practised NFP within their marriage and some of whom practised contraception.
 The study found that women who practised NFP were 58% less likely than their peers who used contraception to get divorced.
+"Although there are lower odds of divorce among NFP users, the reason might be due to their religiosity."